-This guide is for patients who have fractured their hip, and their families and carers.
-It explains what a hip fracture is, and answers 12 key questions about how you will be cared for before and after your operation.
+This guide is aimed at patients who have a hip fracture, and their families and carers.
+It explains what a hip fracture is, and answers 12 essential questions about what to expect from your hip fracture care.
 There is also space for you (or your family and carers) to make notes about the different aspects of your care.